Philanthropy Under Trump: What To Expect

 His rhetoric (and this rhetoric has been around for several decades, and shared by many on the left and right), if translated into policy, could make the environment more hostile for the larger nonprofits, particularly those in education.

 In fact, we are already seeing some impact on charitable giving to higher eds.
 According to Forbes, donations to institutions like Harvard have dropped by as much as 15% in recent months.
 A more adversarial political climate could further discourage some donors from supporting institutions that face negative public scrutiny of any kind or potential tax penalties.
+It remains to be seen how this aspect of philanthropy under Trump will play out.

 Moreover, the potential for new legislation targeting university endowments or even foundation assets could have profound effects.
 The College Endowment Accountability Act proposed by Vance in 2023 aimed to significantly raise taxes on endowment incomes, though it was blocked by Senate Democrats.
 However, if Trump and Vance gain more power, similar legislation could gain traction, posing a challenge to the financial stability of large educational and philanthropic institutions.